 ELSPETH BEARD is a motorcyclist and award-winning architect.
-In the early 1980s she completed a solo motorcycle trip around the world and became the first British woman to achieve this.
+In the early 1980s she completed a solo motorcycle trip around the world.
 She runs her own architectural practice, specialising in creating and remodelling interesting and unusual buildings.
 She lives in a converted Victorian water tower in the southeast of England and still enjoys riding her collection of motorcycles, which includes the trusty BMW R60/6 which carried her around the world.

 UK Publication - 2017

 Paperback or eBook available on Amazon or go to 'Shop' at the top of this page to order your signed copy.

 Paperback and eBook available at Amazon.com or direct from

 When I set off to ride my motorbike around the world in 1982 I never imagined that my story would be published.
 On my return, in 1984, I put all my journals, tapes and photos in a cardboard box in the back of a cupboard where they remained for over thirty years.
 In 2008 freelance journalist Paul Blezard was commissioned by Andy Dukes to write a short article about my round the world trip for BMW International which was sent out as an international press release.
 It was picked up by Motorcyclist Online and over the next seven years my story gradually spread.